Zambelli Fireworks: Productions

 Zambelli Fireworks is credited by the Guinness Book of World Records for shooting fireworks from the highest altitude, off the U.S. Steel Tower in Pittsburgh.
 They have also produced shows at Mount Rushmore, New Year's Eve at Times Square, the Las Vegas Strip, for Liberty Weekend celebrating the Statue of Liberty centennial, and annually for Thunder Over Louisville.
 They have also produced shows in Nicaragua, Puerto Rico, Mexico, Canada, Guam, Kuwait and the Bahamas.
 In 2005, the Zambelli family received the Pennsylvania Association of Broadcasters Gold Medal for excellence in entertainment.
 On October 4, 2008, Zambelli launched fireworks from a record 17 different locations around Downtown Pittsburgh to celebrate the city's 250th anniversary.
 The 17 locations surpassed Zambelli's own achievements of 10 for Pittsburgh's New Year's Eve 2000 show, and 13 on the Las Vegas Strip.
 The company produces over 2,000 shows annually, 800 of which take place during the Fourth of July holiday.
 Aside from its global headquarters in New Castle, Pennsylvania.
 Zambelli Fireworks has offices in Boca Raton, Florida, Shafter, California, Frederick, Maryland, Raleigh, North Carolina, Myrtle Beach, South Carolina, Denver, Colorado, Brainerd, Minnesota, and Cincinnati, Ohio.

 In media

 Zambelli has produced shows that have been televised on "MSNBC Investigates", the Odyssey Network, the Discovery Channel, The Learning Channel, The National Geographic Channel and the BBC.
 In 2008, Zambelli was featured in the Discovery Channel series MythBusters.
 Zambelli assisted the crew in recreating a 15th-century Korean hwacha, a cart that shot 200 explosive arrows.
 Zambelli was also the focus of a 2009 episode of National Geographic Channel's Naked Science.
 In 2011 they were featured on Only in America with Larry the Cable Guy on History.
+In 2026, Zambelli's history in Pittsburgh was mentioned in the HBO Max show "The Pitt" by the patient Louie in Season 2 Episode 3.